 Cajamarca Travel Guide

-Cajamarca is known as the city where the Inca empire came to an end at the bloody Battle of Cajamarca in 1532.
 The steps on Santa Apolonia Hill lead up to the famous Inca Seat, from which Incan leaders would address their subjects.
-There are several other archaeological sites around the city, including the pre-Colombian Cumbe Mayo aqueduct, the pre-Incan necropolis of Ventanillas de Otuzco, and the monoliths and museum of Kuntur Wasi.
+Visitors will find several other archaeological sites around the city, including the monoliths and museum of Kuntur Wasi, the pre-Colombian Cumbe Mayo aqueduct, and the pre-Incan necropolis of Ventanillas de Otuzco.

 Become our Cajamarca Travel Expert

 We are looking for contributors for our Cajamarca travel guide.
 If you are a local, a regular traveller to Cajamarca or a travel professional with time to contribute and answer occasional forum questions, please contact us.